OpenSlides/OpenSlides/dev/localprod/README.md

     docker-compose up --build

+This will add the superadmin account with the password provided from `secrets/superadmin`.

 If you run into problems, they may be related to a newer docker(-compose) version.
 Try running the following before running the build command again: